JdeRobot/RoboticsAcademy/_pages/home.md

 ---

-Robotics-Academy is an **open source** collection of exercises and challenges to learn robotics in a practical way.
+Robotics Academy is an **open source** collection of exercises and challenges to learn robotics in a practical way.
 There are exercises about drone programming, about computer vision, about mobile robots, about autonomous cars, etc.
 It is mainly based on [Gazebo simulator](http://gazebosim.org) and [ROS](https://www.ros.org).
 The students program their solutions in **Python** language.